ĢƵ

 • All students must complete a background check and a random drug test.

-• You need a Social Security Number or ITIN to do the background check.
+• You need a Social Security Number to do the background check.

 • Criminal charges from the last 7 years will show up.
 In Utah, juvenile records are not sealed.